JordanHendl/KGL/src/vkg/mainpage.md

-# KGL: Vulkan GPU Library
+# NYX: Vulkan GPU Library

-Underlying Vulkan implementation for the KGL library.
+Underlying Vulkan implementation for the NYX library.

 See Test.cpp for examples of usage.